LightJason/Java-AgentSpeak/readme.md

     * _fuzzy_ to define a fuzziness value of a plan / belief
     * _parallel_ to run a plan / parallel
     * _atomic_ to run a plan always with return value true
+    * _priority_ value to define the matching priority
 * semantic definition of ``!!`` must be defined